The structure of interval orders with no infinite antichain: Prime interval orders with no infinite antichains are at most countable

+Thus, every element outside \(M\) is either below all elements of \(M\), above all elements of \(M\), or incomparable with all elements of \(M\).
+Hence, \(M\) is a nontrivial module of \(P\).
+This prove that \(P\) is not prime. \end{proof}

-\begin{proposition} An uncountable scattered unbounded interval order with no infinite antichain is not prime. \end{proposition} \begin{proof}Let $P$ be an uncountable scattered unbounded interval order with no infinite antichain.
-It follows from Erd\H{o}s, Dushnik and Miller Theorem \cite{dushnik-miller} that $P$ contains an uncountable chain. either $\omega_1$ or ${\omega_1}^*$.
-If it contains $\omega_1$, let $I:=\mydownarrow A$ where $A$ is isomorphic to $\omega_1$.
-Then $I$ is an ideal in $P$.
-It follows from Lemma \ref{lem:ideal-pure} that $I$ is pure.
-It follows from Theorem \ref{thm:assous-pouzet} that $I$ is a lexicographical sum $\sum_{\alpha\in K} P_\alpha$ where $K$ is a chain of order type $\nu$.
-It follows from Lemma \ref{lem:notprime} that $P$ is not prime.
-If $P$ contains ${\omega_1}^*$ apply the previous argument to the dual of $P$. \end{proof}
+\begin{proposition} An uncountable scattered unbounded interval order with no infinite antichain is not prime. \end{proposition} \begin{proof} Let \(P=(V,\leq)\) be an uncountable scattered unbounded interval order with no infinite antichain.
+It follows from Erd\H{o}s, Dushnik and Miller Theorem \cite{dushnik-miller} that $P$ contains either the first uncountable ordinal $\omega_1$, or its dual ${\omega_1}^*$.